 The provisions of registration statutes that provide that an interest has efficacy as a registered interest if it is registered within the period of time after its attachment and that efficacy dates back to the date of attachment are in fact inconsistent with the proposition that the register is paramount.
 Part 3.5 of the Corporations Law provides that a security interest (a company charge required to be registered under the Corporations Law) is a registered charge as from the time of its creation (in the nomenclature of this paper "attachment") if registered within 45 days and has priority over a subsequent registered charge over the same property which may have been registered first.
 What this means is that S2 in whose favour the second charge to attach was given, could not rely on the state of the register at that time.
-It is as much a part of the concept of the paramountcy as the presence of one.
+It is as much a part of the concept of the paramountcy of the register that the absence of a registered interest is given paramountcy as the presence of one.
 Interests must date from the time of registration (though it is permissible that the order of registration be the order of lodgement for registration).